The Other Side of the Door (2016 film): Plot

 Later, the decomposed body of Oliver appears near Lucy.
-Maria discovers a bloody bite mark on her shoulder when giving Lucy a bath.
-Whereas Lucy was fond of Oliver's return in the past, she tells Maria that she no longer likes Oliver.
-She enters Oliver's room and tells him that he can't hurt Lucy.
-Oliver pulls out the chair and book again and Maria starts reading to him as long as he doesn't hurt Lucy.
-A shaman appears at the house and points behind Maria; she sees the mummified body from the temple behind her, which chases her.
-The next day, an outraged Piki confronts Maria and explains to her that due to her actions, Oliver's soul cannot be properly reincarnated and has become evil.
-She reveals to Maria that the strange figure she has been seeing is Myrtu, the gatekeeper of the underworld, who reclaims the soul of the dead.
+Maria discovers a bloody bite mark on Lucy's shoulder when giving her a bath.
+Lucy, who was pleased with Oliver's return, tells Maria that she no longer likes Oliver.
+Maria tells Oliver that he musn't hurt Lucy.
+Oliver pulls out the chair and book again and Maria promises to read to him as long as he doesn't hurt Lucy.
+An aghori appears at the house and Maria is chased by the mummified body from the temple.
+Piki is outraged and confronts Maria; due to Maria's actions, Oliver's soul cannot reincarnate and has become evil.
+She reveals to Maria that the strange figure she has been seeing is Mrtyu, the gatekeeper of the underworld, who reclaims the errant souls of the dead.
 Piki urges Maria to burn all of Oliver's possessions to break his hold on the living world.

-While Piki attempts to discard and burn all of Oliver's remaining possessions, Oliver uses the guise of Piki's dead daughter to lure her to a pond and drown her.
-After Piki's funeral, Michael comes home and discovers Maria has finished burning Oliver's possessions.
-Distraught and angry, Michael does not believe Maria as she attempts to explain her actions.
-Reinforcing his mistrust, Lucy suddenly denies any knowledge of Oliver returning.
+Oliver appears in the guise of Piki's dead daughter and lures Piki to a pond where he drowns her.
+Michael discovers Maria burning Oliver's possessions.
+He does not believe Maria's story, and Lucy suddenly denies any knowledge of Oliver returning.
 Maria realises that Oliver has possessed Lucy.
 Michael believes that Maria is becoming mentally unhinged and locks her in a room.

-The shamans begin to crowd the house; the possessed Lucy kills the Harwood’s Golden Retriever Winston with a knife and stabs a horrified Michael.
-Maria breaks out and heads up to Oliver's room where she sees shamans chanting over Lucy's body.
-Since they cannot remove the spirit from Lucy, they plan to sacrifice her.
-However, Michael stops them and Maria tells Oliver that he needs to leave.
+The aghoris crowd the house.
+The possessed Lucy kills the Harwood's dog with a knife and stabs Michael.
+Maria escapes the locked room and finds aghoris in Oliver's room chanting over Lucy's body.
+Unable to remove Oliver's spirit from Lucy, they plan to sacrifice her.
+Michael stops them and Maria commands Oliver to leave.
 Oliver says he is scared, but Maria says she will go with him.
 Oliver's spirit leaves Lucy's body and enters Maria's.
-She charges the shaman with the knife telling him to take her instead.
-He obliges, fatally stabbing her.
+She charges the aghoris and demands they take her instead.
+Their leader fatally stabs her.
 She falls and awakens in the room alone.
-Myrtu appears and takes Maria to the afterlife.
+Mrtyu appears and takes Maria to the afterlife.

 Maria then wakes up and briefly believes that she is alive.
 She hears Michael's voice call out for her.
 She sees the temple steps and realises Michael is attempting the same ritual to bring back Maria as she did with Oliver.
-Maria screams for him not to open the door, and the terror repeats itself again.
+Maria screams for him not to open the door, but by not listening to it, this horror is repeated again.